Patsy Walker: Hellcat

 After appearing in occasional guest roles, Hellcat had starring roles between 2007 and 2009, thanks to husband-wife artist-writer team Stuart Immonen and Kathryn Immonen.
 With the impending relaunch of Marvel Comics Presents, Stuart was asked by editor Nick Lowe if he wanted to do a Hellcat story, which was spread across the title's first four issues (Sept.–Dec.
 2007).
 Marvel remained open for a Hellcat miniseries, and out of what Kathryn first conceived as a "Hellcat Christmas Special", inspired by endurance car races in Mongolia and research on the Inuit, came the five-issue miniseries Patsy Walker: Hellcat (Sept.
 2008–Feb.
 2009), drawn by David Lafuente with covers by Stuart.
 A tie-in to the Avengers 50-State Initiative, it features Hellcat being assigned to watch over Alaska.
 Following this, she was an ensemble star and narrator alongside the superheroines Firestar, the Black Cat, and Photon, in the miniseries Marvel Divas #1–4 (Sept.-Dec.
 2009), which writers Roberto Aguirre-Sacasa and Tonci Zonjic had pitched it to Marvel editors as "Sex and the City in the Marvel Universe".

 Walker became part of the All-New Marvel NOW! event in She-Hulk (vol. 3) #2, when Jennifer Walters started her own law firm.
 Walters hired Patsy as her private investigator, who uses her Hellcat alias on assignments.

 The All-New, All-Different Marvel line in 2015 led to a new ongoing Patsy Walker title, Patsy Walker, A.K.A.
 Hellcat!.
 Written by Kate Leth and drawn by Brittney Williams, it attempted to combine the romance and superhero comics with a more comedic approach, which Leth compared to a Saturday-morning cartoon.
-In it, Walker tries to establish a job agency for superpowered people following her dismissal by the She-Hulk, and also recover the rights to old Patsy Walker comics which have been republished by Hedy.
+In it, Walker tries to establish a job agency for super-powered people following her dismissal by the She-Hulk, and also recover the rights to old Patsy Walker comics which have been republished by Hedy.
 In February 2017, Leth announced that the series would be ending that April with its 17th issue.
 She praised Marvel for "giv[ing] us space to wrap up the story exactly how we wanted in 3 volumes".

+Hellcat received a limited series in 2023, written by Christopher Cantwell.
+The series follows Hellcat as she is accused of murder and is pursued by the Sleepwalkers.